fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 Static abstract members allow statically-constrained generic code.
 This is being utilised heavily in the [generic numeric code](https://visualstudiomagazine.com/articles/2022/03/14/csharp-11-preview-feature.aspx) library feature of .NET 7.

+This feature sits uncomfortably in F#.
+Its addition to the .NET object model has been driven by C#, and its use in .NET libraries, and thus consuming and, to some extent, authoring IWSAMs is necessary in F#.
+However there are many drawbacks to its addition, documented below.

+Because of this, we will consider requiring a special opt-in before new IWSAMs are declared in F#.

 ## Considerations

 F# has an existing mechanism for statically-constrained generic code called SRTP (statically resolved type parameters).
 These have considerable advantages and disadvantages: